Codecademy/docs/content/html/concepts/semantic-html/terms/article/article.md

 ---
 Title: "<article>"
-Description: "The <article> semantic tag represents a part of a page which is self-contained and could be published elsewhere.
-Some common uses include blog posts or magazine articles."
+Description: "Represents a part of a page which is self-contained and could be published elsewhere.
+Common uses include blog posts or magazine articles."
 Subjects:
   - "Web Development"
   - "Web Design"